top of page

 Clients often tell me they feel:

-• relief that someone finally understands their situation
+• relieved that someone finally understands the situation they’re in

 That’s intentional.